paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 # [fit] **RUBY**

 ^
-...Ruby that ended up changing the value of `name`...
+...Ruby that ended up changing the value of "`name`"...

 ---
 [.background-color: #111111]